-When I first started taking portraits, I did research on prime lenses and zoom lenses.
+When I first started taking portraits, I did research on prime and zoom lenses for the Sony E-mount system.
 The experts all had different answers so I gave it a try for myself.
-Years later and hundreds of shoots in my portfolio, I can reasonable say the 24-70mm lens is great for portraits.
+Years later and hundreds of shoots in my portfolio, I can reasonable say the Sony 24-70mm lens is great for portraits.

 Table of Contents Hide